Fastiz/artificial-intelligence-systems/genetic-algorithm/README.md

 To set the mutation type mutation=X, where X is the option number.
 You also must set the mutation probabiliy by typing mutationProbability=Y, where Y is the probability.
-### Mutation
-Choose the type of mutation.
-The options are:
-1. Single gen
-2. Limite multigen
-3. Uniform multigen
-4. Complete

-To set the mutation type mutation=X, where X is the option number.
-You also must set the mutation probabiliy by typing mutationProbability=Y, where Y is the probability.
 ### Cutting method
 Choose the cirterion to decide if the algorithm should finish.
 The options are:
 1. Time